Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types: Feasibility evaluation

 \section{Feasibility evaluation}

-Based on the case study, we evaluate the feasibility of \lowkey{} from two points of view.
+Based on our illustrative case, we evaluate the feasibility of \lowkey{} from two points of view.
 In both cases, our objective is to assess whether \lowkey{} can accommodate the challenges outlined in the case study.
 First, in \secref{sec:elaboration-metamodel}, we provide a language engineer's view by presenting the process of metamodeling in \lowkey{}.
 Then, in~\secref{sec:elaboration-collaboration}, we provide a domain expert's view by demonstrating four collaborative modeling scenarios.

+\paragraph{Study setup.} We conduct the evaluation on three desktop machines with Python 3.7 and the required libraries installed on them.
+We deploy the \lowkey{} framework as an editable local package.
+First, in \secref{sec:elaboration-metamodel}, we model the domain concepts of the Mind map editor on one machine and generate a domain-specific API the other two machines will use during collaboration.
+Second, in \secref{sec:elaboration-collaboration}, we deploy this domain-specific API to two machines along with the Mind map editor and conduct our experiments guided by the requirements formulated in \secref{sec:case}.